deercreeklabs/lancaster/README.md

 ```
 Creates a Lancaster schema object representing an Avro
 [```enum```](http://avro.apache.org/docs/current/spec.html#Enums),
-with the given name and symbols.
+with the given name and keyword symbols.
 For a more
 concise way to declare an enum schema, see
 [def-enum-schema](#def-enum-schema).